revl/svn_replay/README.md

 This is the normal mode of operation.
 When the `-i` option is not specified, the script iterates over the source repositories to check for new revisions.
-If any new changes have been made since the last run in the configured source paths, those changes are replicated in the target repository.
+If the configured source paths have received any new changes since the last run, those changes are replicated in the target repository.

 The script logs information about its progress to the standard